| Bali Usada - a week of Tapa Brata with Merta Ada

 healing practice included meditation with an emphasis on loving

+kindness.
 Merta teaches awareness of the body from head to foot

 and back, to develop harmonious mind in ones meditation, to focus